Ron Hamilton (musician)

-Ronald Allen "Ron" Hamilton (born November 9, 1950), also known as "Patch the Pirate" is a Christian singer, songwriter, composer, preacher, voice actor, and personality.
-He is the former president and owner of Majesty Music, a Christian music publisher, and the creator of the Patch the Pirate Adventure series.
-Ron Hamilton became affectionately known as "Patch the Pirate" when he began wearing an eye patch after losing his left eye to cancer in 1978.
-He has published hundreds of songs and hymns and written numerous cantatas, plays, and children's stories.
+Ronald Allen Hamilton (November 9, 1950 – April 19, 2023), also known as "Patch the Pirate", was an American Christian musician, composer, preacher, and radio personality.
+He was president and owner of Majesty Music, a Christian music publisher, and the creator of the Patch the Pirate Adventure series.
+Hamilton became affectionately known as "Patch the Pirate" when he began wearing an eye patch after losing his left eye to cancer in 1978.
+He published hundreds of songs and hymns and wrote numerous cantatas, plays, and children's stories.